dczmer/davelab/_using_the_shell/03_streams-and-pipes.md

 These lines of text are typically filtered, pattern-matched, transformed and then printed or sent as input into yet another program.

-If your lines of text are separated by a common delimiter character, then shell commands can understand this and treat the data as a _list of records_ of tabular data.
+If your lines of text are separated by a common delimiter character - like spaces, tabs, commas - then shell commands can understand this and treat the data as a _list of records_ of tabular data.

-- Generate, translate, filter, and transform text:
-    * This could include everything from building reports to writing a command that generates another, very complicated command.
-- _Process lists of records_ of tabular data

 ## I/O Streams